liorsion/django-feedback/README.rst

 django-feedback
 ===============

-Django Feedback is a simple Django application that makes it trivialto start accepting user feedback from authenticated users within your Django project.
+Django Feedback is a simple Django application that makes it trivial to start accepting user feedback from authenticated users within your Django project.

+This is a project based on work done by Luke Hutscal, improved to support Ajax and dynamic feedback.

 Installation
 ============